BARKING MAD DOG RESCUE SHELTERS

 The village of Nisipari in Romania is home to our own shelters.
 Nisipari is just over 30 kms from Constanta town itself, which is on the Black Sea coast.
 Here at our main shelter, we rent the ground from a local man, although we really hope that soon we will be buying our own land and building a more permanent rescue center, also on the periphery of the village.

 Here we care for more than 400 dogs.
 Our shelter is not the most luxurious compared to western European standards but our dogs are happy and healthy living in social groups, with room to play and interact.

 Since 2018 we also have rented a small, slightly dilapidated house in the village where the more vulnerable dogs are housed.
 Pups, oldies and little dogs live here.

 We pay all costs - food, vets, wages, maintenance, electricity and rent.
 Currently, more than 500 dogs and 50+ puppies live here across these two shelters.

 THE VILLAGE HOUSE MINI SHELTER

 The dogs at our main and biggest shelter are cared for by a remarkable family, Gea Caineanu, her father Ion and mother Aura.
-These three selfless individuals gave given up nearly every aspect of 'normal' life to look after every aspect of our work in Constanta.
-They have been joined by Oana, who now handles much of our admin for Romania and the UK.
-She runs a cat rescue for the cats who live in their safe space at the village house.
-Oana has also now joined the dog team.
+These three selfless individuals have given up nearly every aspect of 'normal' life to look after every aspect of our work in Constanta.

-Every month we send money to Aurelia's shelter in Craiova.
+Most months, we send some money to Aurelia's shelter in Craiova.
 This can be used for food or vet bills.
 Aurelia has been running a registered charity in Romania, Viata Animalelor, for many years.
-She currently has ten Barking Mad dogs and altogether looks after around 170 dogs, including lots of puppies.
+She currently has a few older Barking Mad dogs and all together, looks after around 150 dogs, including lots of puppies.